 $41 million for a drab, dreary black and white campaign that only reinforced people’s perceptions that NAR is just a shill for the real estate industry.

 In my opinion, they had a real opportunity here to reach out to consumers who are overwhelmed, worried and confused by changing market conditions.
 Instead, they missed the boat and coughed up the same old regurgitated party lines.

 In any case, more from the Orange County Register, who has an interview with the advertising agency responsible for the campaign:

 John Most proved time and again that he can cut the mustard when it comes to national advertising.
-After all, the former New York ad exec once worked on the famed “Pardon me, would you have any Grey Poupon?” campaign…Want success in real estate?
-Become ferociously intentional about THIS one thingTom Ferry reveals where to laser focus your efforts to achieve the success you desire READ MORE
+After all, the former New York ad exec once worked on the famed “Pardon me, would you have any Grey Poupon?” campaign…3 steps to a more productive 2019Learn how to plan to be more productive this year so you can work smarter not harder READ MORE